Can chickens eat eggs?

 Nest box bedding.

-Eggs are easily broken through having an inadequate bedding in nest boxes, and an already broken egg is a sure way to start a habit of eating.
+Eggs are easily broken through having inadequate bedding in nest boxes, and an already broken egg is a sure way to start a habit of eating.

 Whichever lining you use in nest boxes, it's critically important that it remains clean, dry and free from poop.
 Hens will not lay lay in a dirty nest box!